filamerce/filament-user-panel/README.md

 ### Custom Profile Page

-Replace the entire `ProfilePage` with your own component:
+Replace the entire `ProfilePage` with your custom component:

 ```php
 UserProfilePlugin::make()